 \subsubsection{The $\O_s$ notation}

-We next introduce a series of notation and properties which will be useful to measure the stochastic integrability and sizes of random variables.
-Given two parameters $s,\theta >0$ and a nonnegative random variable $X$, we denote by
+We introduce a series of notations and properties which will be useful to measure the stochastic integrability and sizes of random variables.
+Given two parameters $s,\theta >0$ and a non-negative random variable $X$, we denote by